-Here’s my two cents on the “you don’t have to have expensive lights to create beautiful portraits” topic.
-An attempt to harness multiple catchlights in a subject’s eyes.
+Here’s my two cents on the “you don’t have to have expensive lights to create beautiful portraits” topic—an attempt to harness multiple catchlights in a subject’s eyes.

 I’ve been shooting at Dale Heise‘s studio with some awesome Profoto lighting equipment for a while.
-Right now, Dale is in the process of moving into another space, so I am shooting wherever I can with whatever I have and can find.
+Right now, Dale is in the process of moving into another space, so I’m shooting wherever I can with whatever I have and can find.
 In this blog post I’m going to try and come up with an interesting lighting setup using my own lighting equipment and other affordable light sources.

 Here’s what I own:

-- Speedlights: Canon Speedlite 580EX II Flash and Canon Speedlite 430EX II;
+- Speedlights: Canon Speedlite 580EX II Flash and Canon Speedlite 430EX II

-- Einstein E640 with a silver beauty dish;
+- Einstein E640 with a silver beauty dish

-- Elinchrom Skyport Speed Trigger Set;
+- Elinchrom Skyport Speed Trigger Set

-- Westcott 5-in-1 Reflector Kit;
+- Westcott 5-in-1 Reflector Kit

-- A few Heavy Duty Light Stands and tons of color gels which are actually just rolls of colored cellophane ($3-5 each at craft stores like Hobby Lobby, Michaels, and $1-2 on Amazon).
+- A few Heavy Duty Light Stands and tons of color gels which are actually just rolls of colored cellophane ($3–5 each at craft stores like Hobby Lobby, Michael’s, and $1–2 on Amazon)

-Building The Light
+Building the Light